VGamezz19/oh-my-zsh-fortuity-theme/README.md

 # oh-my-zsh-fortuity-theme

-Bunnyruni theme based on my favorite themes, functions and colors.
+My custom theme is simple, beautiful and understandable.
+I Love it!
+Enjoy it 🙂

 ![Alt text](themeshow.gif)